BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 ## Licence

-The Procedural Ocean Platform and its source code are provided under the **[GNU General Public License Version 3 (GPL-3.0-only)](https://www.gnu.org/licenses/gpl-3.0.en.html)**.
+The Immersive Ocean Platform and its source code are provided under the **[GNU General Public License Version 3 (GPL-3.0-only)](https://www.gnu.org/licenses/gpl-3.0.en.html)**.

 You may freely copy, distribute, and modify the software provided that: